langchain-ai/langgraph/docs/docs/concepts/memory.md

 Saving memories as an collection documents simplifies some things.
 Each individual memory can be more narrowly scoped and easier to generate.
 It also means you're less likely to **lose** information over time, since it's easier for an LLM to generate _new_ objects for new information than it is for it to reconcile that new information with information in a dense profile.
 This tends to lead to higher recall downstream.

 This approach shifts some complexity to how you prompt the LLM to apply memory updates.
 You now have to enable the LLM to _delete_ or _update_ existing items in the list.
 This can be tricky to prompt the LLM to do.
 Some LLMs may default to over-inserting; others may default to over-updating.
-Tuning the behavior here is best done through evals, somethign you can do with a tool like [LangSmith](https://docs.smith.langchain.com/tutorials/Developers/evaluation).
+Tuning the behavior here is best done through evals, something you can do with a tool like [LangSmith](https://docs.smith.langchain.com/tutorials/Developers/evaluation).

 This also shifts complexity to memory **search** (recall).
 You have to think about what relevant items to use.
 Right now we support filtering by metadata.
 We will be adding semantic search shortly.